SioKCronin/website/content/ai_notes/swarm_intelligence/active_matter.md

 theater, so why is it we can identify patterns in crowd dynamics?

-The interesting behavior outlined in Vicsek et al's paper **Novel Type of Phase Transition in a System of Self-Driven Particles"** is a phase transition as agents fall into sync.
+The interesting behavior outlined in Vicsek et al's paper **Novel Type of Phase Transition in a System of Self-Driven Particles** is a phase transition as agents fall into sync.
 Just as there is a specific moment, a phase transition, from gas to liquid, there is a point of inflection in system.
 There are a lot of assumptions in the model though, including